shannon-lab/zapdos/doc/content/development/contributing.md

 you can create a [pull request](https://guides.github.com/activities/forking/#making-a-pull-request) to submit your modifications to the Zapdos code base.

-## Reach out to a member of the Zapdos development upstream
+## Reach out to a member of the Zapdos development team

 !style halign=left
 Usually, a member of the Zapdos development team will reach out to review or